Guest author: Frank Chang, Co-Founder & Managing Partner, Flying Fish

 Case-in-point: Finn AI

-You may not be able to ask Finn AI to tell you how many calories are in a pepperoni pizza but you can ask it absolutely anything about the state of your finances.
-By honing in on several very specific use cases, Finn AI is becoming the “Alexa of personal finance.”
+You may not be able to ask Finn AI’s banking chatbot to tell you how many calories are in a pepperoni pizza but you can ask it absolutely anything about the state of your finances.
+By honing in on several very specific use cases, Finn AI and its conversational AI banking chatbot is becoming the “Alexa of personal finance.”

 Finn AI is also capitalizing on a zeitgeist—young people don’t want to interact with people.
 This sounds strange but it’s true.
 More and more, young people are demonstrating their preference to interact with their phones and do everything digitally.

 Finn AI is helping traditional banks and new digital banks deliver amazing service without the overhead of people and physical branches.
-By starting simple and focusing on customer service enquiries, Finn AI can now answer 95 percent of the questions most commonly asked of banking call center agents.
-As trust is built, users engage more deeply with Finn AI, performing transactional banking tasks and asking the chatbot for guidance on financial products and planning.
+By starting simple and focusing on customer service enquiries, their banking chatbot can now answer 95 percent of the questions most commonly asked of banking call center agents.
+As trust is built, users engage more deeply with the virtual assistant, performing transactional banking tasks and asking the chatbot for guidance on financial products and planning.

-Eventually Finn AI will become a personal credit coach to help people manage their financial wellbeing.
+Eventually the AI-Powered chatbot will become a personal credit coach to help people manage their financial wellbeing.
 Think about it.
 That’s the level of trust you have with an individual banker or advisor who knows your family situation, your spending habits, your debt profile, and even your retirement plans.

 There are many companies trying to figure out how to apply AI and NLP to different scenarios.
 The answer is simple: identify an area ripe for disruption, scope the problem down as much as possible, gather a ton of data, build trust, and watch your business grow from there.